 \section{Introduction}

-Paired multi-view data are ubiquitous, arising from multimodal sensing, multi-camera systems, and synchronized instruments.
-A primary objective of representation learning is to disentangle latent structures shared across views while discarding view-private variation from \emph{nonlinear} observations, yielding representations that are interpretable, robust to nuisance perturbations, and transferable across modalities.
+Aligned multi-view data are ubiquitous, arising from multimodal sensing, multi-camera systems, and synchronized instruments.
+A primary objective of representation learning is to recover latent structures shared across views from \emph{nonlinear} observations while discarding view-private variation, yielding representations that are interpretable, robust to nuisance perturbations, and transferable across modalities.
 Correlation-based methods, most notably canonical correlation analysis (CCA) and its multi-view generalizations \citep{kettenring1971canonical}, address this objective by learning whitened representations that are maximally aligned in second-order statistics.
-Such methods and their whitening-based variants are also widely used in self-supervised learning to prevent feature collapse and stabilize training \citep{zbontar2021barlow,weng2022investigation,ermolov2021whitening,he2022exploring, kalapos2024whitening}.
+Such methods and their whitening-based variants are also widely used in self-supervised learning to prevent feature collapse and stabilize training \citep{zbontar2021barlow,weng2022investigation,ermolov2021whitening,he2022exploring,kalapos2024whitening}.

 Despite their empirical success, what nonlinear CCA \emph{identifies} under realistic nonlinear distortions remains insufficiently characterized.
 Given the impossibility of unsupervised source recovery from general nonlinear mixtures \citep{hyvarinen1999nonlinear,locatello2019challenging}, multi-view constraints have emerged as a prominent structural prior to restore identifiability.
-Existing CCA-based guarantees either impose post-nonlinear assumptions \citep{lyu2020nonlinear} or establish equivalence up to arbitrary invertible transforms \citep{lyu2021understanding}.
-While recent work establishes affine identifiability under general nonlinear mixing in the general two-view regime \citep{han2025provable}, what additional views enable in a basis-invariant sense remains unclear.
+Existing CCA-based guarantees either impose post-nonlinear assumptions \citep{lyu2020nonlinear} or establish equivalence up to arbitrary invertible transforms \citep{lyu2022understanding}.
+While recent work establishes affine identifiability under general nonlinear mixing in the two-view regime \citep{han2026provable}, what additional views enable in a basis-invariant sense remains unclear.